This post contains affiliate links.

 Therefore, a simple eucalyptus description is inadequate and indicates a fake essential oil.

-If it is a pure essential oil, then the label should specify 100% pure essential oil and have only one ingredient.
+If it is a pure and high-quality essential oil, then the label should specify 100% pure essential oil and have only one ingredient.

 It is NOT an essential oil if it doesn’t specify the word essential.